Rabbit Rider

 June 28th, 2009

-The Rabbit Rider is a toy I’ve had my eye on for a while because it tackles an issue many woman have with rabbit style vibes: placement of the clitoral stimulator.
+The Rabbit Rider is a toy I’ve had my eye on for a while because it tackles an issue many women have with rabbit-style vibes: placement of the clitoral stimulator.
 It’s not exactly the only toy which does this but most other toys use a sort of springy cord rather than placing the rabbit bullet on a ring around the shaft as if he were riding it.
 The Rabbit Rider is aptly named.
 Unfortunately, this great idea has yet to become a wonderful implementation.

 The Rabbit Rider is actually a versatile kit but isn’t really a typical rabbit vibe.
 It includes a vibrating bullet and a standard plastic vibe, both which have pink Cyberskin sleeves.
 The sleeve for the bullet includes a bunny’s head and ears, as well at the band which goes around the shaft, and the other sleeve is very typical, with a realistic texture and contoured head.
 Both sleeves are easy to remove and replace on each part and could potentially be used with other bullets or standard vibes, should you so choose.
 You can also use the rabbit clitoral stimulator alone, or the vibrator alone.
 Take off the sleeves and it’s almost like you have 2 new toys.